Belle Glade culture: Artifacts and mounds

 Most of the pottery found at Belle Glade culture sites is plain, undecorated (Belle Glade Plain and Glades Plain styles).
 Wood, bone, shell and shark tooth artifacts have been found at a few Belle Glade sites, but are too few to be used in defining the culture.

 Earthworks are diagnostic of the Belle Glade culture.
 Circular ditches appeared early in the Belle Glade culture, by 500 BCE.
 Habitation mounds and burials in mounds also date to the earliest period.
 Mounds were also built in Sears' periods II and IV, with mound burials again in period IV.
 In period IV complexes of mounds and linear embankments were common.
 Habitation mounds served as dry refuges from flooding during the wet season.
 Middens are found in oak hammocks near open water.

-In 2013, Victor D. Thompson UG, and Thomas J. Pluckhahn SFU researched the site.
+In 2013, Victor D. Thompson and Thomas J. Pluckhahn researched the site.
 Besides finding additional mounds and features, their dating showed that Sears' dates were off by 1300 years.
 The great circle was started around 800 B.C. and soon after the mortuary mound/pond complex was built.
 These new dates likewise change the chronology.
 Glade II would have started 800-500 B.C. and would indicate that St. Johns and Weeden Island II culture likewise was earlier.